Open-Earth-Foundation/OpenClimate/api/schema/README.md

     - 'Absolute emission reduction': An absolute reduction in emissions.
 Despite the name, both tonnes of CO2 equivalent and percentage versus baseline value are used.
     - 'Carbon intensity reduction': reducing the amount of CO2 equivalent produced relative to economic output, such as GDP or revenue.
 Typically measured in percent.
+    - 'Net zero': A state in which greenhouse gases (GHGs) emissions are balanced by removal out of the atmosphere.
+    - 'GHG neutral': An actor’s net contribution to global GHG emissions is zero.
+Any GHG emissions attributable to an actor’s activities are fully compensated by GHG reductions or removals exclusively claimed by the actor.
+This definition is from [Net Zero Climate](https://netzeroclimate.org/what-is-net-zero/), but the exact definition may differ across actors, see section 2 of [Navigating the nuances of net-zero targets](https://newclimate.org/sites/default/files/2020/10/NewClimate_NetZeroReport_October2020.pdf).
+    - 'Climate neutral': An actor’s activities result in no net effect on the climate system.
+A near synonym for GHG neutral, but climate neutral also includes non-GHG radiative forcing effects, such as land use changes with albedo effects.
+This definition is from [Net Zero Climate](https://netzeroclimate.org/what-is-net-zero/), but the exact definition may differ across actors, see section 2 of [Navigating the nuances of net-zero targets](https://newclimate.org/sites/default/files/2020/10/NewClimate_NetZeroReport_October2020.pdf).
 - `target_year`: Year of completion, YYYY.
 Targets may have year values in the past, for historical targets.
 - `target_unit`: Unit for the value.
 Current units supported are:
     - 'tCO2e': tonnes of CO2 equivalent